scrabbletank/farhome-rules/rulesdoc.md

 #### Spellspeaker
 *Requires proficiency in Scribing Tools, Arcana*

 You may use spell scrolls to cast the spell written on them.
 When using a spell scroll you cast as normal, consuming mana but not requiring the spell to be prepared.
 After casting the spell make an Arcana check against the spells inscribing difficulty.
-On fail the spell scroll is destroyed.
+On failure the spell scroll is destroyed.

 #### Sticky Hands
 *Requires proficiency in Sleight of Hands*